-The Tangchao minghua lu 唐朝名畫錄 "On famous paintings of the Tang period", also called Tangxian minghua lu 唐賢名畫錄 "On famous paintings by worthies of the Tang", is a critique on early Tang period 唐 (618-907) paintings written Zhu Jingxuan 朱景玄.
-He came from Wujun 吳郡 (modern Suzhou 蘇州, Jiangsu) and was an academician (xueshi 學士) in the Hanlin Academy 翰林院.
+Tangchao minghua lu 唐朝名畫錄 "On famous paintings of the Tang period", also called Tangxian minghua lu 唐賢名畫錄 "On famous paintings by worthies of the Tang", is a critique on painters of the early Tang period 唐 (618-907) written by Zhu Jingxuan 朱景玄 (mid-9th cent.).
+He hailed from Wujun 吳郡 (modern Suzhou 蘇州, Jiangsu) and was an academician (xueshi 學士) in the Hanlin Academy 翰林院.
 The book Tushu jianwen zhi 圖畫見聞志 calls him Zhu Jingzhen 朱景真.
-The imperial bibliography in the official dynastic history Xintangshu 新唐書 calls his book Tang huaduan 唐畫斷 "Judgments on Tang painters", in the encyclopedia Wenxian tongkao 文獻通考 and the descriptive bibliography Zhizhai shulu jieti 直齋書錄解題 it is called Huaduan 畫斷 "Judgments on painters" or Tangchao huaduan 唐朝畫斷 "Judgments on Tang period painters".
-Zhu Jingxuan himself gives in his preface the book the short title of Hualu 畫錄 "On painters" or "On paintings".
+The imperial bibliography in the official dynastic history Xintangshu 新唐書 calls his book Tang huaduan 唐畫斷 "Judgments on Tang painters", but in the encyclopaedia Wenxian tongkao 文獻通考 and the descriptive bibliography Zhizhai shulu jieti 直齋書錄解題, it is called Huaduan 畫斷 "Judgments on painters" or Tangchao huaduan 唐朝畫斷 "Judgments on Tang period painters".
+In Zhu Jingxuan's preface, the book has the short title Hualu 畫錄 "On painters" or "On paintings".

-The Tangchao minghua lu is included in the collectanea Wangshi shuhua yuan 王氏書畫苑, Xuejin taoyuan 學津討原, Meishu congshu 美術叢書, Siku quanshu 四庫全書 and Huapin congshu 畫品叢書.
+The Tangchao minghua lu is included in the reprint series Wangshi shuhua yuan 王氏書畫苑, Xuejin taoyuan 學津討原, Meishu congshu 美術叢書, Siku quanshu 四庫全書 and Huapin congshu 畫品叢書.
 In 1985 Wen Zhaotong 溫肇桐 published a commented edition in the Sichuan meishu press 四川美術出版社.